Our Urban Living Room, Learning from Copenhagen

-Our Urban Living Room - Learning from Copenhagen has been published as the catalogue to the current exhibition of the same title at the Danish Architecture Centre in Copenhagen.
-The exhibition continues until the 8th January 2017.
+Our Urban Living Room - Learning from Copenhagen was published as the catalogue to an exhibition with the same title at the Danish Architecture Centre in Copenhagen.
+The exhibition opened in October 2016 and continued until the 8 January 2017.

 The book is not far short of 500 pages and is packed with photographs and drawings about the work of Dan Stubbergaard and his team at COBE with a dialogue between Stubbergaard and the Copenhagen planner and author Jan Gehl and, in the middle of the book, there is an interesting and revealing discussion between Stubbergaard and his contemporary, the Danish architect Bjarke Ingels.